Marxlp/quadrotorDynamicsAndControl/README.md

 # quadrotorDynamicsAndControl v0.1
-Jupyter notebook about quadrotor dynamics and control using sympy to derivate.
+Jupyter notebook about quadrotor dynamics and control using sympy to derivate equations.

 ### Python libraries needed:
 * sympy